Nickaphy/PassCrypt/README.md

 ## Security disclaimer
 This is a personal project and **has not been independently audited**.
 The cryptographic choices (Argon2id + AES-256-GCM) follow current best practice, but implementation bugs are always possible.
 Don't use this as your sole password manager for high-value credentials until it's had real scrutiny — treat it as a learning/portfolio project.

-## License
-No license file is currently included.
-Until one is added, all rights are reserved by default — consider adding an [MIT](https://choosealicense.com/licenses/mit/) or similar license if you want others to use or contribute to this.